-A growing number of Parks and Wildlife-managed attractions in the south-west are providing thrills to those with a penchant for heights.
+A growing number of Parks and Wildlife Service-managed attractions in the south-west are providing thrills to those with a penchant for heights.
 Well-known attractions such as the Granite Skywalk, Mount Frankland Wilderness Lookout and the Valley of the Giants Tree Top Walk are extremely popular among the many thousands of people who visit them each year.
 Now, impressive new upgrades at The Gap at Torndirrup National Park are set to provide visitors with yet another spectacular way to experience the area from a totally different perspective.
 Take a journey to see how these can be experienced in as few as four fun-filled days.

 Standing safely on the edge of the enormous rocks at The Gap in Torndirrup National Park, it’s impossible not to be awed by the spectacular natural processes that have sculpted this coastline.
 For millions of years the Southern Ocean has bashed away at the granite and created ‘The Gap’ and the Natural Bridge, which today attract more than 200,000 visitors each year.

 Until now, viewing opportunities were limited and continued weathering made venturing onto The Bridge unsafe.
 Thanks to $6.1 million funding through Royalties for Regions and Parks and Wildlife’s capital works program, a new development has been built in the area.